-Importance of Diversity in Science (short paper, 350-500 words, typed; 3% of course grade): A self-reflection on how your background influences your scientific interests and opportunities.
-Also mention a barrier that you see toward the goal of increasing the diversity of the people practicing science in the United States, and a way this could be addressed.
+Importance of Diversity in Science (short paper, 350-500 words, typed; 2.5% of course grade): A self-reflection on how your background influences your scientific interests and opportunities.
+Also mention a barrier that you see toward the goal of increasing the diversity of the people practicing science in the United States, and a way that this could be addressed.
 Citations welcome.
 For full credit, give a demonstrative effort.
-Due 5pm on 4/4.
+Do not use ChatGPT or similar algorithms.
+Essays will be screened for clear similarities to Al-outputs and if a close match may receive zero credit.
+Due 5pm on Monday 4/10.

-Quizzes (20%): Quizzes will be taken at the beginning of class (10:00am) on Canvas on indicated days and be timed.
-They will cover lecture material presented up through the previous lecture.
-There will be five quizzes in total and the lowest quiz score will be dropped.
+Quizzes (22.5%): Quizzes will be taken at the beginning of class (10:00am) on Canvas on indicated days and be timed.
+They will cover lecture material presented from the lecture date of the previous Quiz up through and including the most recent lecture.
+There will be seven quizzes in total and the lowest quiz score will be dropped automatically.
 You may use your own notes and textbook to answer the questions but you cannot consult with other students as you take it.

-Exams (65%): Exams will be administered in person and will be open book and open notes.
+Exams (60%): Exams will be administered in person and will be open book and open notes.
 You may not consult with anyone while taking the exam, nor may you utilize any other resources (including from the internet).
 The emphasis will be on testing your understanding of the concepts.
-If you feel that you have been graded unfairly after viewing the answer key, you must submit your reasoning to the instructor in writing, within one week of the day the exam is returned to you.
-Attach the original exam to your request.
+If you feel that you have been graded unfairly after viewing the answer key, you must submit your reasoning to David in writing, within one week of the day the exam is returned to you.
+Attach an image of the original exam question to your request.
 We reserve the right to change this rule if we determine this option is being abused.